-Hybrid Entrepreneurship Theory
+Hybrid Entrepreneurship

 Most entrepreneurs work for organizations before or while they start their businesses.
 There is macho entrepreneurship dogma that says you have to go all in, experience "the fear" and dedicate yourself for 80 hours a week to your venture.
 Implicit in this is the notion that an entrepreneur cannot succeed if they hedge their bets by keeping one foot in employment.
+But isn't this a bad assumption?

-Why go all in to a startup if startups are probabilistic events, not givens.
-Many employers and regulators allow employees the freedom to pursue new ventures on the side, especially those that do not directly compete with their employers (and therefore not breaching a duty of loyalty).
+Many employers and regulators allow employees the freedom to pursue new ventures on the side, especially those that do not directly compete with their employers.
+For example, Ontario and California have banned non-compete agreements.
+Regardless, entrepreneurs often also proceed with their side ventures without anyone's permission.

 Folta et al. (2014) argue that: